Tum Hi Ho: Background

-Palak Muchhal had already recorded vocals for the song "Chahun Main Yaa Naa" with Jeet Gannguli for the film when she got a call from Mithoon two days later to record "Meri Aashiqui".
+Palak Muchhal had already recorded vocals for the song "Chahun Main Yaa Naa" with Jeet Gannguli for the film when she received a call from Mithoon two days later to record "Meri Aashiqui".
 She notes, "It was such a divine composition with beautiful lyrics".

-Critical Reception
+Critical reception

 The song had mostly positive reviews, praising Muchhal's vocals along with Singh's.
 Koimoi comments, "Palak Muchhal opens the title track Meri Aashiqui slowly and deeply.
 Arijit adds the base with his voice.
 It’s a voice-dominated song with slow beats at the background.
 It should work with the listeners and also climb charts."
 Planet Bollywood comments, "There’s a reprise version of this song later in the album called “Meri Aashiqui” where Arijit is joined by Palak Muchal who sounds incredibly like Shreya Ghoshal which is high praise indeed.
 Nevertheless it’s super hit material just like the original."
 IANS writes, "The song has everything in sync - from lyrics, singers to the music.
 Go for this one."

 Accolades

 Other versions

 "Tum Hi Ho" and "Meri Aashiqui" were remade in Telugu as "Pranamaa Naa Pranamaa" and "Manase Pedavina" respectively, for the 2014 film Nee Jathaga Nenundali; which is an official Telugu remake of Aashiqui 2.
-The lyrics were penned by Chandra Bose.
-Arijit Singh once again provides vocals for both songs in Telugu, with Arpita Chakraborty replacing Palak Muchhal for the duet version.
+The lyrics were penned by Chandrabose.
+Arijit Singh reprises his vocals for both songs in Telugu, with Arpita Chakraborty replacing Palak Muchhal for the duet version.

 Shreya Ghoshal and Armaan Malik performed the mixtape version of this song on T-Series Mixtape as "Tum Hi Ho/Rehnuma", a medley of "Tum Hi Ho" and "Rehnuma" from the film Rocky Handsome, which was also sung by Shreya Ghoshal along with Inder Bawra and composed by Sunny and Inder Bawra.
 The music of this version was directed by Abhijit Vaghani.